 This message is sent from the Cisco IOS Gatekeeper to the external application when the H.323 endpoint wants to leave the zone or when its registration expires.
 This request is sent as a notification only.
 No response is generated by the external application.

-For Request URQ, the possible tags are:
+For Request URQ, the possible tag is shown in Table 4-10: